pganalyze/pgcon2023/README.md

     "Statistics": {                          // List of statistics
         "Coverage": {                        // Coverage information
-            "Total": 2,                      // Number of scans convered by indexes "Uncovered": 1                   // Number of scans not covered by any index },
+            "Total": 2,                      // Number of scans convered by indexes "Existing": 1,                   // Number of scans best convered by existing indexes "Possible": 1,                   // Number of scans best convered by possible indexes "Uncovered": 1                   // Number of scans not covered by any index },
         "Cost": {                            // Cost information